cn0047/stash/ed/t/cryptography/README.md

 Symmetric encryption (symmetric key cryptography) - sender and receiver have same secret key.
 Same key for encrypting and decrypting.

-Public key cryptography - sender have public key, receiver have private key.
+Public key cryptography - sender has public key, receiver has private key.
 It is expensive type of cryptography.

 Hashing algorithms: